Thanga Tamil Selvan

 Thanga Tamil Selvan is an Indian politician.
-He is a member of the Tamil Nadu Legislative Assembly from Andipatti constituency.
+He is a member of the Parliament, Theni Parliamentary constituency and was an MLATamil Nadu Legislative Assembly from Andipatti constituency.
 Previously, he was a member of Parliament of India representing Tamil Nadu in the Rajya Sabha, the upper house of the Indian Parliament and Member of the Tamil Nadu Legislative Assembly from Andipatti constituency in 2001-2002 period.